Fenyx4/U4DosRandomizer/FIXES.md

 ### Other
 * Fixes Serpent Hold healer so you can speak to the healer
 * Capilization of 'Rabindranath tagore'
+* Fixes errors with monster behaviour and maps and the edge of maps

 ### [U4 Remastered](https://github.com/MagerValp/u4remastered/blob/master/Changelog.txt) (C64) Fixes
 * Fixed broken question trigger and added missing dialogue for Thevel in Britain.